39 Fifth Avenue

 - The Lovett Company, LLC

-Compiled by The Roebling Research Desk from building documents and current market data.
+Compiled by The Roebling Research Desk from the building’s offering plan, amendments, and related building documents (primary source dated 2018).
 Board policies can change by amendment — confirm at the offer stage.
-As of 2018.

 Every recorded sale at this building, 2003–2026